khong1127/hatch-frontend/api_specs/all_updated_apispecs.md

   "error": "string"
 }
 ```

----
+***

 ### POST /api/Friending/_getFriends

-**Description:** Retrieves a list of all friends for a given user.
+**Description:** Retrieves a list of friend IDs for a given user.

 **Requirements:**
-- user is a valid User ID (implicit)
+- `user` must be a valid user ID.

 **Effects:**
-- returns an object with a 'friends' field containing an array of User IDs that are friends with the specified user
+- Returns an array of objects, where each object contains the ID of a friend in a `friend` field.
+Returns an empty array if the user has no friends.

 **Request Body:**
 ```json